-The following is from the February 20, 2013, edition of The Chronicle of Higher Education.
-David C. Croson, Clinical Professor of Strategy in SMU's Cox School of Business, provided expertise for this story.
+David C. Croson, Clinical Professor of Strategy in SMU's Cox School of Business, talks about roadblocks to the push for innovative research.

 By Paul Basken

 The National Institutes of Health has been trying for years to direct money toward younger scientists and more innovative research projects.
 It's still trying, the NIH's director, Francis S. Collins, said on Wednesday, but there's only so much it can do if Congress keeps cutting its budget.